App Tutorials

 How to Track Swimming Times: The Complete Guide

-If you have ever wondered how to track swimming times without losing your mind, you are not alone.
+If you have ever wondered how to track competitive swim times without losing your mind, you are not alone.
 Competitive swimmers race dozens of events across multiple meets every season.
-That creates a mountain of data — times, placements, personal bests, pool lengths, strokes — scattered across websites, emails, and half-finished spreadsheets.
+That creates a mountain of data, times, placements, personal bests, pool lengths, strokes, scattered across websites, emails, and half-finished spreadsheets.

 This guide walks you through every tracking method available today, from pen-and-paper logs to apps that sync your results automatically.
 By the end, you will know exactly how to organize swim times, spot trends, and track progress like a pro.